Marto19/shop-terminalV2/README.md

 ## Contributors

-This project is developed and maintained by [Your Name].
+This project is developed and maintained by Martin Trenkov.
 Contributions and suggestions are welcome.
 Please submit any issues or feature requests through the GitHub repository.

 ## License